isaacrudy/1800_2022_BBY05/README.md

 ## General Info
 This browser based web application to ...
 * My name is Isaac Rudy, very excited to be working with you all.
+* Hi my name is Bo.
+I'm excited about this project because it's a good opportunity to collaboratively work on code.

 ## Technologies
 Technologies used for this project: